jckail/crypto_trader/README.md

 PLEASE NOTE:
 Do what ever with my code, its public on github for a reason.

 ALSO!
-There are a few keys from API's hard coded in some of they python scripts, this is a bad practice and laziness
+There are a few keys from API's hard coded in some of they python scripts, this is a bad practice and laziness, pretty easy to fix by passing variables from a config file to the mt_alpha_runner.py

 REQUIREMENTS:
 BUGS: